November 1, 2020 – Dia de los Muertos

 My nerves are really fried now…

 A hat order that was stressing me out, came out better after a do-over.
-I need to make masks to accompany 2 hat orders and get things into the mail tomorrow.
-I hope to finish Kate’s dress this weekend as well.
+I hope to finish Kate’s dress this weekend.
 I also need to find more light fixtures for this day office.
 In spite of the limitations, working from home has allowed me to listen to radio and podcasts, and be surrounded by my cats.
 I’m going to miss that when the office resumes normal operation.

 November 24, 2020